 I have been working a little on an off, on the planes, when I needed a distraction from other projects, but also because I was looking for a 'story' which involved S.e.5a's.
 I have spend a lot of time researching for this project and now I've found my 'story'...

-The story of this Squadron, also called 'Tiger' Squadron is truly remarkable.
+I eventually stumbled across the story of No. 74 Squadron, also called 'Tiger' Squadron is truly remarkable.
 With a lot of catching story's of the flying heroes of WWI.

 I havent' yet decided exactly which planes I will end up doing, because the Squadron had so many 'character' that it takes your breath away!
 But the Squadron commander the New Zealander Keith 'Grid' Caldwell's plane will surely be part of it...